Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Approach

 \subsection{Motion-as-Option Network}

-To reduce vulnerability of existing two-stream architecture against low-quality or confusing optical flow maps, we propose a novel motion-as-option network that operates regardless of motion availability and therefore is not dependent on motion cues.
-We visualize the architecture of our proposed motion-as-option network in Figure~\ref{figure2}.
+To address the vulnerability of existing two-stream architectures to low-quality or confusing optical flow maps, we propose a novel motion-as-option network.
+This network operates independently of motion cues, reducing its dependency on motion information.
+The architecture of our proposed motion-as-option network is illustrated in Figure~\ref{figure2}.

-\textbf{Separate encoders.} Inspired by the observation that RGB images and optical flow maps have different advantages that can complement each other, existing two-stream methods employ two deeply connected encoders for embedding respective source information.
-During the encoding process, appearance features and motion features exchange their information, imposing constraints on each other.
-As respective features cannot be embedded separately, those dual encoders can be regarded as a single encoder that takes an RGB image and an optical flow map as its input.
-Therefore, they are very dependent on motion cues obtained from optical flow maps in its nature, which causes critical errors when low-quality or confusing optical flow maps are provided as input.
+\textbf{Separate encoders.} Inspired by the complementary advantages of RGB images and optical flow maps, existing two-stream methods use deeply connected encoders to embed each source of information.
+During the encoding process, appearance features and motion features interact and impose constraints on each other.
+As these features cannot be embedded independently, the dual encoders function as a single encoder that takes both RGB images and optical flow maps as inputs.
+Consequently, these methods are inherently reliant on the quality of the optical flow maps, leading to significant errors when low-quality or confusing motion cues are provided.

 Unlike the existing two-stream methods, we use two completely separated encoders to embed appearance and motion features independently.
 In other words, during the feature embedding process, there is no interaction between appearance encoder and motion encoder.
 Let us denote appearance features as $\{A_k\}_{k=1}^K$ and motion features as $\{M_k\}_{k=1}^K$, where $K$ is the number of blocks in the respective encoders and a higher $k$ value indicates higher-level features.
 The appearance features are embedded from RGB images, whereas the motion features are embedded from either RGB images or optical flow maps.
 Then, by simply summing appearance and motion features of each level, fused features $\{X_k\}_{k=1}^K$ can be defined as